Why a Residency?

 The hallmark of the Kaiser experience is the opportunity to be mentored one-on-one by some of the most talented residency faculty in the country.
 These clinicians work side-by-side with you throughout the program to apply a systematic approach to differential diagnosis, intervention, and management skills.
-Receive mentoring at Kaiser campuses throughout the San Francisco Bay Area or have one of our expert faculty mentor you at your current worksite.
+Receive mentoring at Kaiser rehab centers throughout Northern California or have one of our expert faculty mentor you at your current worksite.

 The Residency is one year in length, with six to eight hours of online learning each week, a full 40 hour work week with patient care (either employed at Kaiser or continuing with your current employment), monthly weekend lab sessions and 150 hours of one-on-one mentoring.